Seedless fruit

-A seedless fruit is a fruit developed to possess no mature seeds.
+A seedless or apyrenic fruit is a fruit developed to possess no mature seeds.
 Since eating seedless fruits is generally easier and more convenient, they are considered commercially valuable.

 Most commercially produced seedless fruits have been developed from plants whose fruits normally contain numerous relatively large hard seeds distributed throughout the flesh of the fruit.

 Varieties

 Common varieties of seedless fruits include watermelons, tomatoes, and grapes (such as Termarina rossa).
 Additionally, there are numerous seedless citrus fruits, such as oranges, lemons and limes.

 A recent development over the last twenty years has been that of seedless sweet peppers (Capsicum annuum).
 The seedless plant combines male sterility in the pepper plant (commonly occurring) with the ability to set seedless fruits (a natural fruit-setting without fertilization).
 In male sterile plants, the parthenocarpy expresses itself only sporadically on the plant with deformed fruits.
 It has been reported that plant hormones provided by the ovary seed (such as auxins and gibberellins) promote fruit set and growth to produce seedless fruits.
 Initially, without seeds in the fruit, vegetative propagation was essential.
 However, now – as with seedless watermelon – seedless peppers can be grown from seeds.